-Hudson Brown looks at recent industry shifts and what that means for those looking to pave the way with a lenses.
+Hudson Brown looks at recent photography industry shifts and what that means for photographers looking to earn a living from their camera.

 In a 2015 Time article, it was argued: “It’s not that photography is dead as many have claimed, but it’s gone.”
 And sometimes it’s hard to argue with that fact.
 Photography has undoubtedly undergone some major upheaval over the previous 20 years.
 Whether it was the onset of digital photography, the demise of film or the emergence of social media, nowadays it seems that a career in photography is anything but stable.
 But despite a plethora of reasons that should lead creative types elsewhere, countless people continue to study and pursue photography as a profession.